Weights and Measures Act 1985 and subsequent Deregulation Order 1999 (as amended).

 Guidance on deregulation order

-Regulatory Delivery (RD) has published guidance for organisations that are required to comply with weights and measures law for approved verification.
+The Office for Product Safety and Standards (OPS&S) has published guidance for organisations that are required to comply with weights and measures law for approved verification.
 Guidance notes to assist on how to become an approved verifier.

 The keeling schedule is a summary of the legal requirements of the Deregulation Order on how to become an approved verifier.